drLite35/Digital-Electronics/Readme.md

 - **Version Control:** Git version control is used to track changes in your circuit designs, enabling collaboration and easy experimentation.

-- **Simulation:** You can simulate your circuits using a digital circuit simulator of your choice (e.g., Logisim, Digital Works, etc.).
+- **Simulation:** You can simulate your circuits using a digital circuit simulator of your choice (e.g., Logisim, Digital Works,Verilog ,  etc.).

 ## Getting Started